France-Travail/happy_vllm/docs/pros.md

 ## Swagger

 A well documented swagger (the UI being reachable at the `/docs` endpoint) in order for users not so used to using API to be able to quickly get the hang of it and be as autonomous as possible in querying the LLM.

+## Benchmarks

+We developped a library [benchmark_llm_serving](https://github.com/France-Travail/benchmark_llm_serving) which provides a more complete benchmark of the vLLM serving API than the vanilla one.